kunalraykar30/Gitlab_CentOS/README.md

 # Gitlab
-Installation of Gitlab.
-Playbook designed to do installation and configuration of the gitlab.
-Tested on GCP and VM instances.
+Playbook works butter smooth with the VM instances of GCP.
+I cloned the git repo of the ELK on my GCP VM and then ran runsetup.yaml.
+For GCP instances you need to install git/ansible.
 Please note playbook runs on the localhost.